Louise M. Slaughter Rochester Station: History

-In a move that is largely considered today to have been a mistake, the famed 1914 station was mostly demolished in 1965 after its sale to private owners except for the then run down westernmost portion which served as the station in the interim (with the ticket sales at the entrance to the passenger tunnel).
-That section was demolished in 1977 to make way for a smaller Amtrak facility in 1978.
+In a move that is largely considered today to have been a mistake, the famed 1914 station was mostly demolished in 1965 after its sale to private owners except for the then run down western-most (one-third) portion which served as the station (with the ticket sales at the entrance to the passenger tunnel).
+That remaining section was demolished in 1977 to make way for a smaller Amtrak facility in 1978.
 The passenger, baggage tunnels and one of the platform canopies of the original 1914 building were the last remaining remnants of the previous 1914 station to survive.
-The long-forgotten tunnels were re-discovered during initial surveying work for the current station.
+The tunnels were re-discovered during initial surveying work for the current station.
 During the construction of the station in 2015, the tunnels were filled in as part of the construction of a new tunnel for the station; the westernmost part of the canopy remains.

 The 1978 structure was an Amshack style station similar to other stations Amtrak was building at the time as part of their Standard Stations Program.
 It opened on July 12, 1978.
 Its single track platform was shared by eastbound and westbound trains, which caused conflicts between passenger and freight trains and led to delays.
 In addition, its low-level platforms forced passengers to use steps when boarding and alighting.
 The 1978 station was intended to be temporary and was long outdated by the time it was demolished in late 2015 to make way for the current station.

 Ground was broken for the current station and multimodal transit center on October 28, 2014.
 It opened on October 6, 2017, in a ceremony attended by Congresswoman Louise Slaughter, Mayor Lovely Warren and Governor Andrew Cuomo.
 The station's construction cost of $29.5 million (originally $26.5 million) was funded by the City of Rochester, State of New York, and Amtrak.
 Its construction occurred around the same time of two other Empire Corridor stations: Niagara Falls (2016) and Schenectady (2018).